“Good design, when it’s done well, becomes invisible. It’s only when it’s done poorly that we notice it.”

-With today’s competitive mobile app market, it’s more important than ever to stand out and develop a unique brand identity through user experience (UX) design.
-While most companies recognize the value of mobile app UX to be the key driver for customer conversion, they often don’t recognize how to use UX design to open new lines of business through mobile and create a competitive advantage.
+With today’s exceedingly competitive mobile app market, it’s more important than ever to stand out and develop a unique brand identity through user experience (UX) design.
+While most companies recognize the value of mobile app design as a central driver for long-term success, they often don’t understand how to use UX design to open new lines of business through mobile and create a competitive advantage.

-User experience isn’t just the responsibility of a department or an individual designer.
-The whole team should be involved in the UX process.
-The team should have a common goal or vision of the user experience that they can deliver collectively.
+UX isn’t just the responsibility of one department or an individual designer.
+The whole product team should be involved in the mobile app design process.
+Specifically, everyone involved in the project should understand the common goal and product vision, which they deliver collectively.

 Good UX leaves a lasting impression.
 Many companies struggle when it comes to providing meaning and forming a connection with users.
 Meaningful products have personal significance and resonate with users’ needs while aligning with their values.
 Many products in the market are aesthetically pleasing and are usable but still lack meaning.
 How are you connecting with your user?
-Helping them achieve a goal?
-Helping them feel part of a community?
 Ask yourself what impression you’re leaving with your users.
 This will be the difference between an app your users return to and one they uninstall.
 Empathizing with users is an essential component of UX design.
 As much as possible, designers need to step outside their frame of reference and become the user if they’re going to create a mobile solution that stands out in the market.

-What works for one company might not work for the other.
-Instead of imitating your competition, learn from them and combine that with your own innovation, which will help you establish a competitive edge.
+What works for one company might not work for another.
+Instead of imitating your competition, learn from them and combine your learnings with innovation to establish a competitive edge.
 When you follow suit to your competition, you aren’t providing anything new for your users.
-With thousands of apps in the market, you need to offer new, innovative, and valuable features for your users.

 There is no mobile app cheat sheet, (but there is this checklist).
-Certainly, there are sources of inspiration to draw from, but trends that work for other companies may end up dating your app later.
-Instead, analyze why trends are working, then apply this insight to suit your business and user’s needs; you can improve, customize, and build from this foundation.
-As with all products, research will make for a stronger experience in the end, when you tailor it to your audience and platform.
+Certainly, there are sources of inspiration to draw from, but trends that work for other companies may end up outdating your app down the road.
+Instead, analyze what trends are working, then apply this insight to suit your business and user’s needs; you can improve, customize, and build from this foundation.
+As with all products, research will make for a stronger experience overall.

 On the other hand, don’t omit important information.
 Be concise and intuitive but not sparse.
 Draw users in with a question, bold statement, interactive element, or anything that invites the user to participate and engage.
 Good content is a crucial aspect of a good UX, so it’s important to develop an effective content strategy.

-That doesn’t mean that large scale animation doesn’t have a place.
+That doesn’t mean that large-scale animation doesn’t have a place.
 While in a game they are expected, in an everyday app, they should be used sparingly and to celebrate a special event or a time-consuming process.
-Some examples of when to use animations are for loading indicators, pull to refresh, function change, etc.
+Some examples of when to use animations are for loading indicators or pull to refresh.

 Rather than including too many elements and features, understand your brand’s strengths.
 When you visit a restaurant with a menu that has every type of cuisine, it can overwhelm you.
 While it may seem beneficial to cater to everyone’s needs, it’s disjointed and puts into question the restaurant’s ability to truly specialize in what they’re good at.

 The UX & UI are different.
-Design is continually evolving.
+Mobile app design concepts are continually evolving.
 As the nature of the work changes with technology so does the way people describe it.
-The confusion most likely stems from the overlap of the skill-sets and tools involved in both disciplines.